 Knockout roses: These roses are highly susceptible to rose rosette disease that will eventually kill the rose plant and spreads easily enough to adjacent roses that a whole planting can become infected and die off very quickly.
 Rose Rosette is caused by a virus that is spread by a Vector mite.
 Our spray program can reduce the amounts of the mites moving in your rose plantings, but once the plant has been infected with the virus it causes abnormal growth patterns such as witch brooming, excessive thorns, stunted growth in the stems and a reddish purple coloration on top growth.
 Once a plant is infected, removal is the only option as there is no cure or treatment.
 All roses are susceptible to Rose Rosette to some degree, but we mostly see knock outs effected by this disease in this area.
 Lastly, Flowering Cherries: Yoshino and Kwansan have severe problems with Botryosphaeria canker for which there is no cure.
 Most of the time, it is not a question of "if" a cherry will be infected, but "when".
 Cherry trees also do not like our clay soil and have issues with our cold and hot weather pattern we get into during the spring.
-Most of the time, cherry trees enjoy a shorter life span here in Atlanta.
+Because of our clay soil and weather patterns in Atlanta, cherry trees tend to enjoy a shorter life span here.
 As they age, they will die off in sections dropping branches to the point they are no longer serviceable.
 Try Autumnallis or an Okame for a better option.